-Section 459.1 of the Bank Act prohibits banks from practicing coercive tied selling.
-More specifically, it is against the law for a bank to "impose undue pressure on, or coerce, a person to obtain a product or service from a particular person, including the bank and any of its affiliates, as a condition for obtaining another product or service from the bank."
+Section 627.04 of the Bank Act prohibits banks from practicing coercive tied selling.
+More specifically, it is against the law for a bank to "impose undue pressure on a person, or coerce a person, for any purpose, including to obtain a product or service from a particular person - including the institution and any of its affiliates - as a condition for obtaining another product or service from the institution, take advantage of a person; or engage in any prescribed conduct."
 You cannot be unduly pressured to buy a product or service that you don't want, from a bank or one of its affiliates, to obtain another bank product or service.